-We now present the results from the multi-dimensional approach described in Sec.~\ref{sec:em_spectrum}.
-The discrete partial Huang-Rhys factors $S_{\nu}$ are shown for the undoped and doped case in Fig.~\ref{fig:S_(hw)} along with the spectral decomposition $S(\hbar\omega)$ with a smearing of 5 meV.
-When comparing $S(\hbar\omega)$ computed with undoped phonons and Eu-doped phonons, only a few differences are observed.
-The total Huang-Rhys factor $S=\sum_{\nu}S_{\nu}$ are respectively 1.599 and 1.604 while the $S_{\rm em}$ of the 1D-model is 1.747.
-The effective frequency defined in Eq.~\ref{eq:Omega_multiD} are respectively 40.519~meV and 40.664~meV, agreeing well with the effective frequency of the 1D-model of 40.668~meV as calculated with Eq.~\ref{eq:Omega_g_1D}.
-This reveals that the phonon mode that contributes to the optical transitions are already present in the undoped material without the addition of the Eu doping agent.
-As a result, the undoped modes of SALON should be sufficient to predict their luminescent properties.
-This result contrasts with the result of Alkauskas \textit{et al.}~\cite{alkauskas2014first} in which luminescent line-shape of diamond nitrogen-vacancy center could not be correctly understood with the phonon modes of the undoped material.
+The computed effective frequency defined in Equation~\eqref{eq:Omega_multiD}, 25.5~meV, agrees well with the effective frequency of the 1D-model, 25.15~meV, from Equation~\eqref{eq:Omega_g_1D}.
+This make sense since, by defining $E_{\rm{FC,g}}=(1/2) \sum_{\nu}(\Delta Q_{\nu})^2\omega_{\nu}^2$ , one can show that Equation~\eqref{eq:Omega_g_1D} is equivalent to Equation~\eqref{eq:Omega_multiD}.
+The computed difference between those two values gives an estimation of the error made by using phonon modes of the undoped structure.
+Indeed, the first value is computed with the phonon of the undoped structure while the second is computed, within the 1D-model, with the doped structure.
+We believe that this effect is related to the difference in bond lengths (Sr-O/N/Sr versus Eu-O/N/Sr).
+This small difference reveals that the phonon modes that contributes to the electronic transitions are already present in the undoped material without the addition of the Eu doping agent.
+This result is in contrast to the result of Alkauskas \textit{et al.}~\cite{alkauskas2014first} in which the luminescent lineshape of diamond nitrogen-vacancy center could not be correctly described with the phonon modes of the undoped material.

-We also identify in Fig.~\ref{fig:S_(hw)} five important modes involved in the transition.
-Modes (A), (B), (C), (D) are the ones that couples the most while mode (E) was selected because of its high frequency.
-It is interesting to note that the four modes that couples the most are below the effective frequency $\Omega_{\rm eff}$ = 40.664~meV.
-This effective frequency being thus raised by the numerous modes presenting small coupling at high frequency.